p4lang/behavioral-model/README.md

     Our CI tests now run on Ubuntu 22.04 and `ubuntu-latest` (which is 24.04 as of 2025-Mar-05).

+    #### MacOS

     On MacOS you can use the tools/macos/bootstrap_mac.sh script to install all the above dependencies using homebrew.
 Note that in order to compile the code you need [XCode 8](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) or later.

+    With MacPorts, you can use

+    ```console
+    sudo port install automake autoconf libtool thrift gmp boost
+    ```

+    You may need to specify `LDFLAGS=-L/opt/local/lib` on the `configure` command line.
+    You'll also need to manually install the [nanomsg](https://github.com/nanomsg/nanomsg) library.
+Macports may fail to install non-mt versions of the boost libraries; you may need to add symlinks in /opt/local/lib for libboost_X.dynlib -> libboost_X-mt.dynlib.

 3. Building the code